richardstartin/richardstartin.github.io/_posts/2022-03-12-range-predicates.md

 Branch misses are expensive!

 However, if the transactions are sorted by time, linear search will be wasteful unless the `timestamp` range covers most of data.
-In my benchmark, it covers about 10% of the data, so binary searching for the first and last `timestamp`s in the range should correspond to ~1x improvement.
+In my benchmark, it covers about 10% of the data, so binary searching for the first and last `timestamp`s in the range could correspond to up to ~10x improvement.
 Assume the timestamps are unique for simplicity's sake:

 ```java